jmcguire/learning/7_languages_7_weeks/notes.md

 foo.object_id #  return a unique string that ids the object
 ```

+Classes are open, meaning they can be added to simply.
+To add a method to an existing class, just use regular class creation syntax.

+    class Numeric
+      def inches
+        self
+      end
+      def feet
+        self * 12.inches
+      end
+    end

+### Metamethods

+You can redefine metamethods for your own use.

+    class Foo
+      def self.method_missing name, *args
+        ...
+      end
+    end

+Why `self.foo`?
+Using `self` essentially makes it a class method instead of an instance method.
+This means `Foo.bar` instead of `Foo.new.bar`.

 ### inheritance

  - Ruby uses single inheritance and mixins.
 Mixins are called "modules".
  - A module is defined like a class, but uses "module" instead of "class", and has a bunch of methods.
  - to include a mixin, add `include MixinName` at the top of the class.

+    module Bar
+      def gaz
+        stuff
+      end
+    end

+    class Foo < Parent
+      include Bar
+    end

 ## strings